vinayak-patil/lms-service/docs/lms-service-prd.md

 To create a flexible, scalable LMS that empowers educators to deliver high-quality learning experiences while providing learners with intuitive access to educational content.

 ### 👥 Target Users
-- **Administrators**: Manage the overall system, users, and content
+- **Administrators**: Manage the overall course management, enrollments, and content
 - **Instructors**: Create and manage courses and lessons
 - **Learners**: Consume educational content and track progress